Access4all/adg/pages/knowledge/desktop-screen-readers/README.md

 # Introduction to desktop screen reader usage

+**To develop accessible modern websites, it's absolutely crucial to have basic skills in both reading and interacting with websites using desktop screen readers.
+In this chapter, you will learn everything you need to know about using a screen reader to browse the web.**

 First things first: you need to know [why screen readers are so crucial for accessibility testing](/knowledge/desktop-screen-readers/what-and-why){.page title="What screen readers are - and why they are so important to accessibility testing"} and which (of the nearly endless number of) [combinations of browsers and screen readers](/knowledge/desktop-screen-readers/relevant-combos){.page title="Relevant combinations of screen readers and browsers"} are important to care about.

 We begin by explaining that [screen readers process contents in a linear way](/knowledge/desktop-screen-readers/linear-processing){.page title="Screen readers process contents in a linear way"}, meaning that they announce content and semantics sequentially, one piece of information after the other.
 Also, [visual attributes aren't conveyed](/knowledge/desktop-screen-readers/no-visual-attributes){.page title="Screen readers don't convey visual attributes"} in any way!